Petal: Significance of pollination

 Pollination is an important step in the sexual reproduction of higher plants.
 Pollen is produced by the male flower or by the male organs of hermaphroditic flowers.

 Pollen does not move on its own and thus requires wind or animal pollinators to disperse the pollen to the stigma of the same or nearby flowers.
 However, pollinators are rather selective in determining the flowers they choose to pollinate.
 This develops competition between flowers and as a result flowers must provide incentives to appeal to pollinators (unless the flower self-pollinates or is involved in wind pollination).
 Petals play a major role in competing to attract pollinators.
 Henceforth pollination dispersal could occur and the survival of many species of flowers could prolong.

 Types of pollination

 Wind pollination

-Wind-pollinated flowers often have small, dull petals and produce little or no scent.
-Some of these flowers will often have no petals at all.
+The flowers of wind-pollinated plants, such as the grasses, often have small, dull petals and produce little or no scent.
+Some examples are apetalous, having no petals at all.
 Flowers that depend on wind pollination will produce large amounts of pollen because most of the pollen scattered by the wind tends to not reach other flowers.